Primordialwater/Primordialwater/README.md

 # Information
 Note: This readme will change as time goes on, such as being edited to reflect my current ideas, fixations, boundaries, or will be edited to fix something.

-If you wish to, there is a fundraiser by @InefferableNoesis that aims to himself gain a better footing during hard times, the fundraiser link is : https://gofund.me/fa0378500 , and there is more information about the situation on the gofundme page.
+If you wish to support someone, there is a fundraiser started by @InefferableNoesis that aims to help himself gain better footing in this world during hard times, the fundraiser link is : https://gofund.me/fa0378500 , and there is more information about the situation on the gofundme page.
 Thank you for reading this section.

 ...